NatashaBaudelaire/programming-fundamentals-in-java/README.md

 ## Contribution Process

-1. Fork this repository.
+1. Fork this repository
 2. Create a new branch (`git checkout -b feature-name`)
 3. Make your changes, ensuring:
-   - Code compiles (`javac`).
+   - Code compiles (`javac`)
-   - Style guide is followed.
+   - Style guide is followed
-4. Commit with a meaningful message.
+4. Commit with a meaningful message
-5. Push your branch to your fork (`git push origin feature-name`).
+5. Push your branch to your fork (`git push origin feature-name`)
 6. Submit a pull request for review, linking any related issues if applicable

 ---

 ## Contact

-For questions, suggestions, or feedback, please open an issue on the repository or contact us directly via GitHub.
+For questions, suggestions, or feedback, please open an issue on the repository or contact me directly via GitHub.